armory/docs/content/en/cd-as-a-service/setup/blue-green.md

            previewService: myAppPreviewService
    ...
    ```

    The values for `activeService` and `previewService` must match the names of the Kubernetes Service objects you created to route traffic to the current and preview versions of your application.
+See the [Deployment File Reference]({{< ref "ref-deployment-file#traffic-managment" >}}) for an explanation of these fields.

 1. Save the file